-If you’re looking for new keto breakfast ideas, look no further.
-Not only is this low carb egg in a nest recipe easy to whip up, but the flavors are also a little different than the standard defaults.
-Braised cabbage and eggs are one of my favorite early morning meals.
+If you're looking for new keto breakfast ideas, look no further.
+This low-carb cabbage and eggs recipe is easy to whip up and the savory flavors are a refreshing change of pace.
+Cabbage breakfast with eggs has become one of my favorite morning meals.

-Cabbage is an incredibly versatile veggie, so you can use a wide variety of flavors to give this keto breakfast your unique spin.
-If you have leftover egg roll in a bowl, you could even use that as the base instead of braised cabbage.
+You can get creative and use a wide variety of flavors to give this keto breakfast your unique spin.
+If you have leftover egg roll in a bowl, that would make an excellent base instead of braised cabbage.
 Get creative!

 The low carb egg in a nest starts off with shredded or thinly sliced cabbage.
-Just a teaspoon of ghee in a frying pan is enough to coat the cabbage while it fries.
-Add a little salt and sauté the cabbage until it begins to brown; this will only take a few minutes on medium-high heat.
+Just a teaspoon of ghee or butter in a frying pan is enough to coat the cabbage while it fries.
+Add a little salt and sauté the cabbage until it begins to brown, which only take a few minutes on medium-high heat.

 Once the cabbage has browned to your liking, add the apple cider vinegar, pepper, and mix it all in the pan.
 Gather the cabbage in little mounds, then using the back of a spoon, make indentations to create space for the egg.
 Crack an egg into each well in the cabbage mounds, cover pan, and reduce heat to low-medium.